Vondelpark: Open-air theatre

 The Vondelpark Openluchttheater is an open-air theatre with shows from June until August.
 There are performances of classical music, pop music, world music, dance, musical theatre, and cabaret.
 The theatre receives a subsidy from the city government.
 And although all performances have free entrance, visitors are asked for a donation of one euro.

+Furniture

+In 2009, an international design competition was held to update Vondelpark’s public furniture.
+The winning design, by landscape architect Anouk Vogel with architect Johan Selbing, introduced a new suite of cast-iron furnishings including benches, lighting and kiosks.
+Installed from 2012, the benches feature motifs of local flora and fauna.
+The park benches can be “adopted” by individuals or companies, who may dedicate them with personalized plaques for a fixed period.

 Food service

 In the park are several food service (horeca) facilities (listed in alphabetical order):